corrupt952/home/docs/networks/index.md

 ### Wireless router

-The wireless router uses tag VLANs so that SSIDs 1 and 2 are assigned to the Personal subnet and SSID3 is assigned to the Business subnet.
+The wireless router uses tag VLANs to assign SSIDs 1 and 2 to the Personal subnet and SSID3 to the Business subnet.

 ```mermaid
 graph LR